New Zealand women's cricket team in the West Indies in 2022–23

 The New Zealand women's cricket team toured the West Indies in September and October 2022 to play three Women's One Day Internationals (WODIs) and five Women's Twenty20 Internationals (WT20Is).
 All the matches were played at the Sir Vivian Richards Stadium in Antigua.
-The WODI matches formed part of the 2022–2025 ICC Women's Championship.
+The WODIs formed part of the 2022–2025 ICC Women's Championship.

-The first ODI was scheduled to be held on 16 September, but was postponed to 19 September and the rest of the matches were rescheduled due to the impact of Tropical Storm Fiona.
+The first ODI was scheduled to be played on 16 September, but was postponed to 19 September and the rest of the matches were rescheduled due to the impact of Tropical Storm Fiona.

 Squads

 Shamilia Connell was added to West Indies' squad before the 4th T20I.